Rope Links

 - Polyamide is durable and strong with excellent abrasion resistance

-- Nylon will stretch alot before breaking.
+- Nylon will stretch a lot before breaking.
 It is quite elastic and a good shock absorber.
 This makes it a good choice for live loads, including towing and anchoring.

 - Melts instead of burning, if burned emits some cyanide.